Survivable network design is the problem of building a network that remains connected even after some edges are removed.

 Notice that if it is feasible then it means $\sum\limits_{e \in \delta(S)} f_e + |\delta(S) \cap F| \ge r_{ij}$ which $\delta(S)$ denotes the set of edges between $S$ and $V - S$ in $E - F$.
 As a result, $\sum\limits_{e \in \delta(S)} f_e \ge r_{ij} - |\delta(S) \cap F|$.
 If there is some $i, j$ such that flow between $i$ and $j$ is less than $r_{ij}$ then there should be $S$ such that $\sum\limits_{e \in \delta(S)} f_e + |\delta(S) \cap F|< r_{ij}$.
 As a result, we can use this as a seperation orcale.

-Now only left thing to show is that solution is in $2\operatorname{OPT}$.
+The only remaining thing to show is that the solution is within $2\operatorname{OPT}$.
 To show this, we will prove generalized version of the claim.
 The claim is “For any weakly supermodular function $f$, let’s define $x^i$ as the solution of LP in $i$th iteration.
 If we can solve iterative rounding algorithm above in $k$ iteration then solution of iterative rounding $\operatorname{ANS}$ $=$ $\sum\limits_{e \in F} c_e$ is in $2\sum\limits_{e \in E} c_e x_e^1$”.
 Notice that this implies $\operatorname{ANS}$ $=$ $\sum\limits_{e \in F} c_e$ $\le$ $2\sum\limits_{e \in E} c_e x_e^1$ $\le$ $2\operatorname{OPT}$.

 We will show this in the inductive method.